rthedrick91/movie-collection/pages/about.md

 ## Staff

 Ryan Hedrick is the sole staff involved in creating this CollectionBuilder site.
 Ryan is a second year MLS student at Indiana University Bloomington.
 Also, Ryan is an avid film buff, which is why this collection is based on items in his own personal movie collection.
-This CollectionBuilder site was built as part of a final project assignment for the Digital Libraries class at KU Bloomingotn.
+This CollectionBuilder site was built as part of a final project assignment for the Digital Libraries class at IU Bloomington.

 ## Acknowledgements